Engineering Student Services Team

 We're so glad you're here.
 Engineering Student Services is passionate about supporting our transfer students.

-To help ease that transition, we’ve put together some information specific to our college – check it out below.
-Additionally, we encourage you to explore the general academic advising information for all Cal Poly transfer students and to connect with the Transfer Center for campus wide transfer resources, events, and support.
+To help ease that transition, we’ve put together some information specific to our college below.
+Additionally, we encourage you to explore the general academic advising information for all Cal Poly transfer students and to connect with the Transfer Center for campus wide transfer resources, events, & support.

 If you are a future Cal Poly transfer student, please visit Cal Poly Admissions for application criteria and deadlines.

 To help you plan your future at Cal Poly, we believe it is important that you know the typical graduation timelines that you can expect for your major.
 As a whole, the College of Engineering has a 2-year transfer graduation rate of 8.9% (Fall 2018 admits).

 Although this data* serves as a helpful guide, every transfer student is unique in that they bring in varied transfer coursework/credit.
 Once you begin classes at Cal Poly, we recommend making an appointment with an advisor to determine your expected graduation term.

 Transfer flowcharts are posted under the "Major Specific Resources for..." section below.